LncLabs/file-upload/README.md

 ## Planned Features:

 - Web based file browser to easily access and possibly manage files.
-- Ability to upload multiple files and multiple/diff folders.
 - Discord Webhooks Integration for better logging (errors, and stuff...)
 - Self API to allow uploads without Discord authentication.
 - A more user-friendly web interface.